 We would like to point out that guided tours of the Bauhaus buildings and exhibition rooms may only be conducted by authorised employees of the Bauhaus Dessau Foundation.
 Guided tours by external persons are not permitted in the properties, even in the publicly accessible areas.

 Behaviour in buildings, exhibition rooms and outdoor areas

 In order not to damage the exhibits, we kindly ask you not to touch them.
 The exhibits that can be touched are marked.
-In the immediate vicinity of the exhibits, it is not allowed to handle objects that are likely to cause damage.
-Please lock all objects that could pose a danger to the exhibits, especially backpacks and bags larger than A4 format as well as umbrellas, into the lockers or leave them at the cloakroom.
+In the immediate vicinity of the exhibits, it is not permitted to handle objects that are likely to cause damage.
+Please lock all objects that could pose a danger to the exhibits, especially backpacks, bags, umbrellas, jackets and coats, into the lockers provided or leave them at the cloakroom.

 Animals are not allowed in the buildings.
 The existing lawns are used as sunbathing and playing areas.
 Misuse as a dog toilet is not tolerated.
 Any soiling must be removed immediately or its removal will be charged.

 Food and drink may not be taken into or consumed in the buildings, exhibition rooms and the stage area in the Bauhaus Building.
 However, the café and canteen in the Bauhaus Building and the café in the Bauhaus Museum offer a wide range of food and beverages.

 Teachers, group leaders and parents are asked to ensure that the children and young people they are accompanying behave appropriately and stay with the group.
 School classes may only visit the exhibition rooms as a closed group under the direction and supervision of a responsible accompanying person.
 Young children must be led by hand.
 Children under 10 years of age may only be permitted to visit the exhibition with an adult accompanying person.